 Nutrition information is automatically calculated, so should only be used as an approximation.

-Other Instant Pot Dinner Recipes You’ll Love
+Other Pressure Cooker Dinner Recipes You’ll Love

 I would use fresh corn kernels during the summer to give it a bit of added texture and freshness too.
 Looking for more Instant Pot soup recipes?
 Instant Pot chicken noodle soup is a great meal even if you aren’t sick.
 Instant Pot chili with dry beans is easier than you might think.
 You can make it with canned beans too but homemade is always best.
 Our pressure cooker chili mac has kidney beans in it with elbow macaroni.
 A fun dinner time that kids will ask you for over and over again.